rohan9446/mlx-inference-bench/README.md

 artifacts/           earlier round, superseded — see results.md
 ```

-## Next
+## Open questions

-This machine is not available for further collection, so these are open
-questions rather than planned work.

-1. A shuffled ISL sweep, to separate context length from session drift.
-2. Page-in counters alongside `vm.swapusage`, to establish whether the falloff
-   at 8,192 is attention cost or paging.
-3. Per-request TTFT distributions from the committed `profile_export.jsonl`, to
+Listed in [`results.md`](results.md) §10, with the measurements that motivate
+each one.
+The nearest of them needs no hardware: the per-request TTFT
-   test the batching interpretation in §5.1.
-Needs no hardware.
+distributions in `results_parity/*/profile_export.jsonl` would test the batching
-4. Any future platform: pinned seed and model revision, an explicit thinking
-   setting verified in the rendered payload, `--artifact-dir` per configuration,
-   and a single-request dry run before any sweep.
+interpretation in §5.1 directly.